Symmetry indicators and anomalous surface states of topological crystalline insulators

-Here, we provide a precise physical meaning for all the phases captured by these indicators in class AII.
+Here, we provide a precise physical interpretation for all the phases captured by these indicators in class AII.
 In particular, we discover that the majority of them can be understood in terms of familiar indices, like the strong and weak TI $\mathbb Z_2$ indices and mirror Chern numbers.
 However, there exists symmetry-diagnosed band topology which persists even when all the conventional indices have been silenced.
 The prototypical example discussed in Ref.\ \onlinecite{Po17} is a ``doubled strong TI'' in the presence of inversion symmetry, which, as pointed out later in Ref.\ \onlinecite{Fang17}, actually features hinge-like surface states.
 Motivated by these developments, we relate the symmetry indicators to our surface Dirac theory and prove that, for spin-orbit coupled systems with time-reversal symmetry (TRS), any system with a nontrivial symmetry indicator is a band insulator with anomalous surface states on a suitably chosen boundary.
 This is achieved by establishing a bulk-boundary correspondence between the indicators and the surface Dirac theory.
-Parenthetically, we note that the symmetry indicators constitute a sufficient, but not necessary, condition for band topology, and we will discuss examples of topological phases which have gapless surface states predicted by our first approach, although the symmetry indicator is silent.
+Parenthetically, we note that a nontrivial symmetry indicator constitutes a sufficient, but not necessary, condition for the presence of band topology, and we will discuss examples of topological phases which have gapless surface states predicted by our Dirac approach, although the symmetry indicator is trivial.

 Although the techniques we adopted are tailored for weakly correlated materials admitting a band-theoretic description, many facets of our analysis have immediate bearing on the more general study of interacting topological crystalline phases \cite{Hermele17,Thorngren16, XiongMin, Huang17,XiongGlide}.
 A common theme is to embrace a real-space perspective, where ``topological crystals'' are built by repeating motifs that are by themselves topological phases of some lower dimension, and are potentially protected by internal symmetries or spatial symmetries that leave certain regions invariant (say on a mirror plane) \cite{Hermele17, Huang17}.
-In particular, such picture allows one to readily deduce the interaction stability of the phases we describe \cite{Isobe15}, and we will briefly discuss how the Dirac surface theory analysis can be recast into such a framework.
+In particular, such picture allows one to readily deduce the interaction stability of the phases we describe \cite{Isobe15}, and we will briefly discuss how our Dirac surface theory analysis can be reconciled with such general frameworks.